aequitas-aod/aequitas-home/docs/source/glossary.rst

 Glossary
 ########

-AI Stakeholder Identification Methodology (AISIM)
+AI Stakeholder Identification Methodology (Terms and Definitions)
 *************************************************
 AEQUITAS has developed a preliminary methodology for identifying relevant stakeholders to be involved in the design process of AI systems and to set a